Transfer of Credit from Other Colleges

 A student may be required to withdraw from any course or from the university, temporarily or permanently, for any of the following reasons: possibility of danger to the health of the student or to that of other students if enrollment is continued; refusal to obey regulations; violation of the Honor Code or other serious misconduct; unsatisfactory class attendance; or work below the required scholastic standards.

-SoPA students who do not meet the minimum cumulative GPA for academic good standing for three consecutive semesters, or who do not have a minimum cumulative GPA of 1.75 after attempting 24 credits, will be dismissed.
-Dismissal from the university is for a period of at least one semester.
-A second dismissal is for a period of one calendar year and cannot be appealed.
-Coursework taken at another college or university during the dismissal period is not transferable to SoPA
+SoPA undergraduate students who do not meet the minimum cumulative GPA for academic good standing for three consecutive semesters, or who do not have a minimum cumulative GPA of 1.75 after attempting 24 credits, will be dismissed.
+Students may appeal the first dismissal.
+A second dismissal cannot be appealed.
+Coursework taken at another college or university during the dismissal period is not transferable to SoPA.

 Written petitions from students who have been denied registration under these regulations are evaluated by the SoPA Academic Performance and Petitions Committee.